A Sequential Convex Programming Approach to Free-trajectory Minimum-lap-time Optimization of Racing Cars: Introduction

 Alternatively, nonlinear programming (NLP) optimization models that jointly optimize the race trajectory often involve transient dynamics and fewer simplifications~\cite{Lovato2021a,Limebeer2018,Perantoni2014,Limebeer2015,Rucco2015,Limebeer2022,Gabiccini2021,Christ2019}.
 Although advances in computational capabilities have reduced the computation times of these models to the order of minutes, they remain unsuitable for real-time applications.

 In an attempt to find a middle ground between accuracy and efficiency, several sources propose a QSS model with a free trajectory~\cite{Lovato2021a,Veneri2019}, but reported solving times are still over a minute.
-An alternative method involves an iterative optimization scheme that alternates between minimizing curvature and minimizing lap-time~\cite{Kapania2019}, but the racing line in this method primarily determined by minimizing its curvature, which does not necessarily lead to the fastest lap-time~\cite{Heilmeier2019}.
+Kapania et al. propose an iterative optimization scheme that alternates between minimizing curvature and minimizing lap-time~\cite{Kapania2019}, but the racing line in this method primarily determined by minimizing its curvature, which does not necessarily lead to the fastest lap-time~\cite{Heilmeier2019}.

-In conclusion, to the best of the authors' knowledge, no existing method achieves an efficient joint optimization of the driving trajectory and powertrain operation within a pure minimum-lap-time framework.
+In conclusion, to the best of the authors' knowledge, no existing method achieves an efficient joint optimization of the global driving trajectory and powertrain operation within a pure minimum-lap-time framework.

 \paragraph*{Statement of Contributions} This paper presents an optimization model and solution framework based on sequential convex second-order conic programming to compute minimum-time driving trajectories and powertrain operational strategies for racing cars.
 As most of our model preserves convexity, the proposed sequential solution approach results in a fast convergence of a few seconds.
 Additionally, we showcase the lap-time benefits of our minimum-time-based trajectory approach over an equally efficient minimum-curvature-based method, and demonstrate its potential for energy management applications.